How social networks influence human behavior: An integrated latent space approach for differential social influence

 \section{Introduction}

 A frequently asked question in education and social science research is how contexts influence the behavioral outcomes of individuals.
 The influence process can take various forms.
-For example, emotional or social support networks that students have in classrooms with their teachers, mentors, or friends are likely to play an important role in that process.
-The impact of individuals' social networks on their behavior is often referred to as \textit{social influence} in the literature \citep{Sun2011, Sijtsema2010, Simpkins2013, Shakarian2015}.
+For example, students' emotional or social support networks in classrooms with their teachers, mentors, or friends are likely to play an important role in shaping the students' behaviors.
+The impact of individuals' social networks on their behavior is typically referred to as \textit{social influence} in the literature \citep{Sijtsema2010, Sun2011, Simpkins2013, Shakarian2015}.

-Social influence has widely been studied in applied research using various analytic methods for both cross-sectional and longitudinal data.
-For instance, \citet{Urberg1997} and \citet{Mercken2010} investigated how a network of close friends influenced adolescents' smoking behavior with cross-sectional and longitudinal analysis, respectively. \citet{Cheng2014} analyzed cross-sectional data on high school adolescents to examine how friends' physical activities were influenced the adolescents' physical activity levels. \citet{Maria2016} examined how students' academic performance was influenced by their shared interest network by applying a longitudinal network analysis.
+Social influence has been widely studied in applied research using various analytic methods for cross-sectional and longitudinal data.
+For instance, \citet{Urberg1997} and \citet{Mercken2010} investigated how a network of close friends influenced adolescents' smoking behavior with longitudinal analysis. \citet{Cheng2014} analyzed cross-sectional data on high school adolescents to examine how friends' physical activities influenced the adolescents' physical activity levels. \citet{Maria2016} examined how students' academic performance was influenced by their shared interest network by applying cross-sectional network analysis.

-In this study, we propose a new statistical modeling approach to identifying social influence effects in the cross-sectional network and item-level behavior data.
-The key observation behind our idea is that in the social influence literature, behaviors of interest are processed at the scale level and treated as a person (actor)-level variable for analysis \citep{Ord1975, Doreian1989, Leenders2002, Dittrich2019, Robins2001b, Daraganova2013, Sweet:2020}.
-However, the human mind and behaviors, such as cognitive and non-cognitive abilities, psychology, and attitudes, are latent variables, typically measured based on multiple items.
-Here we propose to model the behaviors of interest with the item-level data in the proposed approach.
-By doing so, we essentially have two statistical models for individuals' item-level behavior data and social network data; then, the task of examining social influences comes down to integrating the two statistical models.